-The device sends the TLV with the system description.

-The device does not send a TLV with the system description.
+- marked (default setting) The transmitting of the TLV is active.
+The device sends the TLV with the system description. - unmarked - The transmitting of the TLV is inactive. - The device does not send a TLV with the system description.

 Transmit system capabilities